Event by Tibetan Parliament-in-exile: India hits out at Chinese embassy for writing to MPs | Law-Order

 ''The substance, tone and tenor of the letter are inappropriate.
 Chinese side should note that India is a vibrant democracy and Hon'ble MPs, as representatives of the people, undertake activities as per their views and beliefs,'' he said.

 He further said: ''We expect the Chinese side to refrain from hyping normal activities by honourable MPs and complicate further the situation in our bilateral relations.''
-PTI MPB SMN SMN
+At least six MPs from across political parties had attended the reception.

+Following the letter, Sujeet Kumar, the convenor of the All-Party Indian Parliamentary Forum for Tibet, said that the Chinese Embassy has no locus standi to write to Indian lawmakers on the matter.

+''The embassy does not have any locus standi to write to an Indian parliamentarian.
+If they had any issue they could have written to the Ministry of External Affairs.
+So they have violated the protocol,'' Kumar, a BJD parliamentarian, had said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)